-- This project had over 17,000 pieces with some pieces weighing as much as 7,500 lbs.
+- This project had over 17,000 pieces, with some parts weighing as much as 7,500 lbs.
 The AAS team used its proven methodology to design and develop custom molds with specific shapes with stringent tolerance requirements.

-The cast stone pieces used for coping at the top of the building required special connections and anchorage to integrate with the cylindrical steel tube frame that held large glass pieces.
-The AAS team worked closely with the installation team on site to explain the details.
-The team was able to troubleshoot installation challenges, and provided solution to the issues at the time of installation.
+The cast stone pieces used for coping at the top of the building were attached to the cylindrical steel tube frame using the custom-engineered attachments.
+The AAS team worked closely with the installation team on-site to explain the details.
+The team was able to troubleshoot installation challenges and provided a solution to the issues at the time of installation.